inductiva/inductiva/tutorials/how_to/export-files-aws.md

     This snippet uploads `<file_path>` which can be either a Task File or a [Remote File](https://tutorials.inductiva.ai/how_to/reuse-files.html) to `my-s3-bucket` in AWS S3.

-## Advanced Options

-- Rename the exported file in the AWS destination

-    To save the file on AWS S3 with a different name while exporting:

-    `inductiva storage export <file_path> --bucket-name <bucket_name> --file-name-to-save <new_file_name>`

-    Example:

-    `inductiva storage export simulation_results.tar.gz --bucket-name my-s3-bucket --file-name-to-save results_backup.tar.gz`

-- Optimize Upload with Chunking size

-    The export commands uploads files in chunks.
-You can specify the minimum part size (in MB) to potentially upload multiple parts in parallel:

-    `inductiva storage export <file_path> --bucket-name <bucket_name> --min-part-size-MB <size>`

-    Example:

-    `inductiva storage export large_dataset.csv --bucket-name my-s3-bucket --min-part-size-MB 100`

-    This configures each chunk to be at least 100MB, optimizing for large file transfers.

 ## FAQs